- Who/What is CARE?

 There is no simple, routine method in place today to recycle old carpet.
 Each case is individual since there is no infrastructure to handle old carpet at this time.
 CARE is working to help put that infrastructure in place.
 If you are a residential home owner you might ask your dealer for suggestions.
 If you are in the commercial sector, call your mill representative or specifier and tell them you want your old carpet recycled and they can work with you to try and make this happen.
 Please keep in mind, recycling costs money; it is not free.
 Costs vary with location and available systems.
 A list of CARE’s Reclamation Partners are available at the link below.

-Our best advice is study the CARE web site then contact the Executive Director, Dr. Bob Peoples ( by email or phone at 706-428-2115) and he will share with you where we are and how you can get involved.
+Our best advice is study the CARE web site then contact the Operations Director, Anthony Cline ( by email or phone at 706-428-2127) and he will share with you where we are and how you can get involved.
 Remember, there is nothing routine about carpet recycling at this time.
 The economics can be very challenging.

 Most people see carpet as waste therefore it should be free.
 However, it costs money to pick it up, identify what kind of face fiber it is made of, break it down into the components that make it up, convert those components into a form that someone will buy and use to make a new product, and transport that raw material to the manufacturing location.
 There is capital to invest in equipment to do this, salaries of those who do the work, insurance, maintenance, energy costs, etc. That is why it is not free.
 Ultimately society must bear the cost of sustainability or it will not happen in a free enterprise system.
 Also see: “Does it cost anything to recycle old carpet?”

-Old carpet is going into composite lumber (both decking and sheets), tile backer board, roofing shingles, railroad ties, automotive parts, carpet cushion, stepping stones, etc. For a detailed listing and color photos see our Market Development webpage and the CARE 2003 Annual Report.
-You can also download the document, “Reclamation Opportunities for Post-Consumer Waste Carpet,” which lists green products made from old carpet.
+Old carpet is going into composite lumber (both decking and sheets), tile backer board, roofing shingles, railroad ties, automotive parts, carpet cushion, stepping stones, etc. For a detailed listing and color photos see our product catalog and the CARE 2017 Annual Report.
 Many of these products last far longer than those they replace and avoid the cutting down of trees or the use of chemicals as preservatives.
 You can help keep carpet out of landfills by requesting these products or specifying these products in your projects.
 Recovery of the energy content from old carpet, since it is made from crude oil as a raw material, is also an important outlet.

-Since CARE began in 2002, we know approximately 500 million pounds of old carpet have been recovered.
+Since CARE began in 2002, we know approximately 5 billion pounds of old carpet have been recovered.
 That number is growing each year.
-For details see the CARE 2003 Annual Report.
+For details see the CARE 2017 Annual Report.

 CARE funding is based on a voluntary contribution system at this time.
 Companies become supporters of CARE at levels based on their industry sales.
 CARECorporate Sponsors are those who contribute at the recommended level.
 Green Sponsors contribute 150% of the recommended level.
 Sustainability Leadership Sponsors contribute 200% of the recommended level.
 Entrepreneurs who support the CARE effort contribute in kind.
 See a list of our current CARE sponsors.